 6. Under "Amount," input the dollar amount you want to deposit.

 9. Confirm the transfer if everything looks correct.

 Alternatively, create a deposit by tapping the Invest tab > selecting the account > and tapping “Portfolio”.
 Then tap the “Deposit” button to create your initial deposit.

 Initial deposit minimums

-Individual, Joint, Custodial, and Crypto accounts: Minimum of $100.
+M1 Individual Brokerage, Joint Brokerage, Custodial, and Crypto Accounts: Minimum of $100.